Massachusetts Conrad 30 / J-1 Visa Waiver Program

 - March 1: Notification of Department support status is sent by or before March 1.

-- Should slots remain available a second review will be conducted and notification made in April.
+- Should slots remain available a second review may be conducted.

 - Priority Physicians: Primary care providers continue to be a priority for Massachusetts, although applications for both primary care and specialist positions are accepted.
 Primary Care is interpreted to include internal medicine, pediatrics, family practice, obstetrics-gynecology, geriatrics, and psychiatry.